 - Press the shutter button halfway.
-The camera beeps twice after focusing, and green frames are displayed to indicate image areas in focus. - Several green frames are displayed when multiple areas are in focus.
+The camera beeps twice after focusing, and green frames are displayed to indicate image areas in focus. - Several green frames are displayed when multiple areas are in focus. - If [Raise the flash] is displayed, lift the flash with your finger to prepare it for use.

-If [Raise the flash] appears on the screen, press the <\$> button to raise the flash.
-It will fire when shooting.
 If you prefer not to use the flash, push it down with your finger, into the camera.